 What Is General Liability Insurance in South Carolina?

 General liability insurance in South Carolina covers your legal costs and any damages when someone sues your business for causing bodily injury, property damage or reputational harm.
 If a diner slips on your Charleston restaurant's wet floor after an afternoon storm, a client says your Greenville upholstery shop damaged their fabric or a guest gets injured at your Beaufort plantation wedding venue, the policy pays your defense expenses and settlements.
-South Carolina lenders and commercial landlords also often require proof of coverage before approving business financing or lease agreements.
+South Carolina lenders and commercial landlords also require proof of coverage before approving business financing or lease agreements.

 Learn more: What Does General Liability Insurance Cover?